Skip to Main Content

 Is thermal footage useful for documentaries?

+Here is what that looks like on the ground.
 Thermal adds a unique perspective to documentaries shot in Ireland—visualizing energy efficiency in historic Georgian Dublin and ancient ringforts, revealing precision processes inside Cork pharmaceutical plants and tech campuses, or capturing the cooling systems of Ireland's offshore wind farms.

 Can thermal footage be composited?

 Yes, thermal footage can be composited with visible light footage or used as creative elements.
-Post-production can enhance thermal imagery for specific visual effects or scientific presentations.
+Post-prod can boost thermal visuals for specific visual effects or scientific presentations.

 Need Thermal Imaging?